UKRI has announced its new policy and this page is under construction 6/8/21 – NOTE until 01/04/21 the current UKRI policy applies

 For other situations you will need to look elsewhere for funds, or ask the journal about opting to have your charts and graphics published in colour in the online version only and B&W in the print version.

-It’s worth noting that ORA could also be of help: you can deposit colour versions of your figures/tables/images etc into ORA either as part of your AAM (Author Accepted Manuscript) or as separate files, which you could then link to.
+A free way to make the colour versions of your figures/tables/images available is to deposit them into ORA either as part of your AAM (Author Accepted Manuscript) or as separate files, which you could then link to.

 My paper is co-authored – how does applying for an APC work?

 Specifically the question focuses around eligibility for APC payment when a paper has been written in collaboration with authors from other UK universities in receipt of RCUK OA Funding, and from other countries.
-The University’s APC policy states:
+The University’s RCUK OA Block Grant allocation policy (March 2020) states:

-Where a paper has been written in collaboration with authors from other UK universities in receipt of RCUK OA Funding, Oxford will pay the whole APC where the Oxford author is the corresponding author (or equivalent).
-It is anticipated that UK universities will take a similar approach but where this is not the case and an Oxford co-author (who is not the corresponding author or equivalent) is approached to contribute to the cost of an APC, the University will pay a proportion of the cost relative to the number of UK authors supported by Research Council funding Where a paper has been written in collaboration with authors from other countries, Oxford will pay the whole APC upon request from the Oxford co-author.
+Where a paper has been written in collaboration with authors from other UK universities in receipt of RCUK OA Funding, Oxford will pay the whole APC as described above in this policy, where the Oxford author is the corresponding author and the grant is held at Oxford.
+Other UK universities take a similar approach, but where this is not the case and an Oxford coauthor (who is not the corresponding author) is approached to contribute to the cost of an APC, the University will pay a proportion of the cost relative to the number of UK authors supported by Research Council funding.
+Where a paper has been written in collaboration with authors from other countries, Oxford will pay the whole APC upon request from the Oxford co-author.

 I am a biomedical author and must make my work OA within 6 months via PubMed Central – yet my journal will not let me deposit the author-accepted version (green).
 How will I be catered for?